 Treatment for Burn Injuries

 Burns can range from mild to severe, and treatment will depend on the severity of the injury.
 Generally, treatment aims to reduce pain, prevent infection, and promote healing.
 Over-the-counter medications such as ibuprofen or acetaminophen should help with pain relief for mild burns.
-Additionally, you should keep the affected area clean and covered with a sterile bandage to protect against infection.
+Additionally, keeping the affected area clean and covered with a sterile bandage to protect against infection would be best.

 For more severe burns, hospitalization may be necessary.
 In some cases, medical professionals may cover the burned area with a special dressing to help the skin heal and protect it from further damage.
 In extreme cases, burn victims may require skin grafting or plastic surgery to reduce the appearance of scarring.